 Yet these “laws” were not found in the Bible, but were often generally understood improper traditions of men at the time of Christ.

-And while the Bible says that Jesus was without sin, it often showed that He refused to take part in various added laws of Jewish tradition (Mark 7:5-13).
-And this frequently did seem to involve the role of women.
+The Bible says that Jesus was without sin (Hebrews 4:15; 1 Peter 2:22), and it often showed that He refused to take part in various added laws of Jewish tradition (Mark 7:5-13).

-In the above account, Jesus violates two Jewish traditions at the same time: he greets a woman and has interactions with a foreigner.
+In the above account, Jesus violated two non-biblical Jewish traditions at the same time: He greets a woman and has interactions with a foreigner.
 And even this foreign woman knew that this was not the usual practice of the Jews.

 Jesus even went a step further and started to talk with her about issues relating to religion and salvation.
 Hence, He considered that women were as deserving and capable as men in the area.
 And while that may seem to be self-evident, this does not seem to have been the usual practice amongst Jewish religious leaders of His day.

 Furthermore, that woman, a foreigner, realized that Jesus was the Messiah before many men did:

 10 Jesus answered and said to her, "If you knew the gift of God, and who it is who says to you, 'Give Me a drink,' you would have asked Him, and He would have given you living water."

 11 The woman said to Him, "Sir, You have nothing to draw with, and the well is deep.
 Where then do You get that living water?
 12 Are You greater than our father Jacob, who gave us the well, and drank from it himself, as well as his sons and his livestock?"

 13 Jesus answered and said to her, "Whoever drinks of this water will thirst again, 14 but whoever drinks of the water that I shall give him will never thirst.
 But the water that I shall give him will become in him a fountain of water springing up into everlasting life."